lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 an agreed upon root of trust for attestations.
 No order is implied, it is the Verifier's responsibility to perform the appropriate certificate path building.

-A CSR MUST contain at most 1 `AttestCertsAttribute`.
+A CSR MUST only contain  exactly one `AttestCertsAttribute`.
 In the case where the CSR contains multiple instances of `AttestAttribute` representing multiple attestations, all necessary certificates MUST be contained in the same instance of `AttestCertsAttribute`.